 If you don't add your own source code, we'll automatically create a source code based on the subject of your email. (ex: An email with the subject "Sign the petition" will become a source code on your links labeled "sign-the-petition.")

 Note: If you forward an email we've sent or copy a link to use for posting on social media or elsewhere, your ID will come with it, meaning others will be recognized as you when they click.
+We attempt to protect against this -- if you've taken action with this link, then others clicking it will not be recognized as you.
+Potentially, some still will.
 While most will click the "Not you?" link and clear the form, some will not, taking action as you.
 Therefore, you should grab fresh links to forward or post without your ID attached.

 ?no_rewrite=true on the end of your links.
 With that added, your links will come out unchanged (and we'll even remove the